These Alcoholic Sugar Cubes are soaked in alcohol, orange slices and cinnamon or any combination you prefer. Better known as an Italian digestive.

 Why does the alcohol have to be so strong?

-The alcohol content must be at least 90 percent or the sugar cubes will dissolve.
+The alcohol content must be at least 90 proof or the sugar cubes will dissolve.
 And you don’t want that!

 Make your favourite cocktail such as an Old Fashioned, that calls for sugar cubes a little stiffer!
 Or add a little spike to your coffee or tea.